jernotte/StudyGuide/Content/Web Application/Guide/Security.md

 8. How to prevent clickjacking attacks with X-Frame-Options?
 9. How to prevent clickjacking attacks with Content Security Policy (CSP)?

+**HTTP Request Smuggling**:
+1. What is HTTP request smuggling?
+2. What happens in an HTTP request smuggling attack?
+3. How do HTTP request smuggling vulnerabilities arise?
+4. What is an example of a HTTP request smuggling vulnerabilities with Transfer-Encoding?
+5. What are the two methods provided by the HTTP/1 specification for specifying the length of HTTP messages, and what conflict arises when they are used together?
+6. Why might the HTTP specification's rule to ignore the Content-Length header in the presence of Transfer-Encoding not be sufficient in a multi-server environment?
+7. What are the two main reasons why inconsistencies in handling Transfer-Encoding headers can lead to request smuggling vulnerabilities?
+8. How can differing server behaviors regarding Transfer-Encoding headers result in request smuggling vulnerabilities?
+9. Are websites that use HTTP/2 end-to-end inherently immune to request smuggling attacks?
+10. How to perform an HTTP request smuggling attack?
+11. Explain CL.TE vulnerabilities?
+12. Explain TE.CL vulnerabilities?
+13. Explain TE.TE vulnerabilities?
+14. What is the most generally effective way to detect HTTP request smuggling vulnerabilities?
+15. How to confirm HTTP request smuggling vulnerabilities?
+16. What can exploiting HTTP request smuggling vulnerabilities lead to?
+17. What is HTTP/2 downgrading?
+18. How to prevent HTTP request smuggling vulnerabilities?

 ### Web Security